AssaultDon’t face the legal system without a skilled advocate on your side.

 Your Attorney's Experience Matters

-As experienced Cumming criminal defense lawyers, we know that assault charges can frequently be a case of a misunderstanding, a time when an argument quickly turns to unintended violence.
+As experienced Cumming criminal defense lawyers, we know that assault charges in GA can frequently be a case of a misunderstanding, a time when an argument quickly turns to unintended violence.
 Sometimes it can be proven that you were not actually involved in the incident or that no threat of violence took place.
 In certain instances, you may have been simply defending yourself from harm.

 We work aggressively to locate and use any errors by law enforcement or prosecutors to get the charges against you dropped, reduced or for an acquittal if your case goes to trial.

-To learn how assault charges can be effectively defended, contact a Cumming assault attorney from our firm today.
+To learn how assault charges in GA can be effectively defended, contact a Cumming assault attorney from our firm today.